How to Calculate Axial Forces of A Truss System using Method of Joints?

 Much the same way as before, if we sum the known vertical component of the 2.92 kN member (2.5 kN in the vertical direction) and the – 5kN downward force, then we have excess in the downward direction of 2.5 kN (5 – 2.5).
 Accordingly, we know that member 1 must be causing a force in the upwards direction to keep the point static.
 This force must have a vertical component of 2.5 kN, and since it is at the same angle as the previous member, then the internal axial force must also be 2.92 kN.

 Now we consider the forces in the x-direction.
-In this point, all the vertical force from member 1 is resisting the vertical force of the previously calculated member.
+At this point, all the vertical force from member 1 is resisting the vertical force of the previously calculated member.
 This means the sum of forces in the x-direction is already zero.
 Accordingly, there can be no force in Member 2 or else the point will become unbalanced and no longer static.

 Step 4: Move to another point: